 I have learned through education and experience that most white people are not bigots—but most white people are racists.
 They don’t intend to be racists, they don’t want to be, and are horrified at the thought that they might be.
 In twenty-first century America, white people are being racist when they refuse to look honestly and objectively at race relations in this country today.
 Many whites become angry or indignant and try to explain away their racism by saying, “I don’t dislike anyone because of their race,” or “I never say unkind things about minorities,” or “I’m not a slave owner nor did my family own slaves,” or “I’ve never abused anyone of another race.”
 All of those statements would likely be true, but we Americans are left with a conundrum.
 Because of the legacy of centuries of slavery in America and one-hundred years of discrimination against African-Americans after the Civil War (remember Jim Crow laws?), we must look at racism with more understanding, sympathy, and with higher expectations.
 In our long, sordid history of race relations in America, whites are not granted the ability to say the above statements as though that will absolve them from our collective past.
 Scripture says the sins of the father will be visited on the sons for generation after generation.
 That’s what’s happening right now in America.

 In my college course back in 1991, I discovered I had been racist in my past.
 I was devastated when I realized it and accepted it.
-My political convictions, already in upheaval because of my experiences in the health care field, were shaken to the core.
+My political convictions, already in turmoil and upheaval because of my experiences in the health care field, were shaken to the core.
 I told this to my professor one day after class was over.
 I was determined to change those behaviors and beliefs.
 Seeing my distress, he gently put his arm around my shoulder, smiled, and said, “Don’t be so hard on yourself.
 You’ve just made a wonderful discovery.
 Now you can go forward with new understanding and change your life.
 That’s all anyone can do; that’s all anyone can ask of you.”

 I left that class with a new attitude toward racism.
 Mostly, I became more aware of its subtleties and vowed that I would try to be more open-minded and understanding, and that leads to compassion.
 That has worked for me.